This website is best viewed using Chrome, Firefox, or Microsoft Edge

 Eligibility for surviving children

-To receive DIC, surviving children must meet all of the following requirements:
+To receive DIC, surviving children must meet both of the following requirements:

 Children adopted out of the veteran’s family may be eligible for DIC if all other eligibility criteria are met.